Newport, Michigan: Geography

 Newport sits at an elevation of 591 ft above sea level.
 The community is centered along Swan Creek Road just east of Interstate 75, and Newport is accessible via exit 21 (Swan Creek Road).
 Interstate 275 has its southern terminus to the southwest and runs just to the west of the community.

 The community is located about 10 mi north of the city of Monroe in the northeast portion of Monroe County.
 Other nearby communities include the village of Estral Beach to the east, South Rockwood to the northeast, and Carleton to the northwest.
 The unincorporated community of Oldport is located to the east along Swan Creek Road at the intersection with North Dixie Highway.
 While Oldport itself is recognized by the GNIS as a distinct location, the entire area is now generally referred to as Newport.
 Swan Creek runs though the center of the community and flows for about 5 mi to the east into Lake Erie.
 Its tributary, Little Swan Creek, runs just south of the community.
 Yoas Drain also drains into Swan Creek near the center of the community.

 The current Newport post office is located at 8463 Swan Creek Road.
 The post office uses the 48166 ZIP Code, which serves a much larger area that includes the southern portion of Berlin Charter Township, as well as the northeastern portion of Frenchtown Charter Township and a very small southeastern portion of Ash Township.
-The census-designated place of Stony Point and the village of Estral Beach also use the 48166 ZIP Code, as does the Enrico Fermi Nuclear Generating Station and portions of the Pointe Mouillee State Game Area.
+The census-designated place of Stony Point and the village of Estral Beach also use the 48166 ZIP Code, as does the Enrico Fermi Nuclear Generating Station, Potter Cemetery, and portions of the Pointe Mouillee State Game Area.

 Newport is served mostly by Airport Community Schools to the northeast, while residents in the southwestern portion of the community may attend Jefferson Schools.